arknable/errors/README.md

 ### JSON

-Error can me marshalled on unmarshalled to JSON via standard fashion.
+Encoding or decoding can be done via standard fashion.

 To marshal error,
 ```go